kichithewolf/ComputerControl/Wiki/Programs/PokemonSV/SandwichMaker.md

 - 2x Sweet does not work for: Normal, Water, Fighting, Bug, Dragon, Fairy
 - 2x Sour does not work for: Normal, Ice, Bug, Ghost, Dragon, Fairy

-#### Humungo + Sparkling + Title
+#### Humungo + Sparkling + Title:

-WIP
+Both the humungo and teensy recipes are from [here]([https://old.reddit.com/r/PokemonScarletViolet/comments/zdpkzh/ive_made_all_18_type_variations_of/iz2zcpj/](https://old.reddit.com/r/PokemonScarletViolet/comments/zi7ag1/ultimate_guide_for_all_18_types_of/)).
+Unfortunately, both humungo and teensy are not as flexible as encounter is.

-The humungo recipes are from [here](https://old.reddit.com/r/PokemonScarletViolet/comments/zdpkzh/ive_made_all_18_type_variations_of/iz2zcpj/).
+Each use will require 1x type-specific filling, 2x Mustard, 1x Spicy Herba, and 1x Herba Mystica.
+Spicy Herba is required.
+The second Herba Mystica can be anything except Sweet.

-#### Teensy
+#### Teensy + Sparkling + Title:

-Coming Soon, if this is possible.
+Each use will require 1x type-specific filling, 2x Mayonnaise, 1x Sour Herba, and 1x Herba Mystica.
+Sour Herba is required.
+The second Herba Mystica can be anything except Sweet.

 #### Herba selection:

 All preset recipes require two herba mystica to achieve Lv.
 3 Sparkling Power.
 When selecting the Herba you have/want to use, keep in mind invalid combinations. ex.
-Sweet and Sour will not result in the effects you want for the Sparkling + Title + Encounter sandwiches.
+Sweet and Sour will not result in the effects you want for the Sparkling + Title + Encounter sandwiches, and Sweet will not work with Humungo/Teensy at all.

 ### Custom: